Bolesław Bierut: Bierut's last years

 In March 1953, Bierut led the Polish delegation for Stalin's funeral in Moscow.

 The regime's relations with the Catholic Church kept deteriorating.
 The authorities imprisoned Bishop Czesław Kaczmarek and interned Poland's primate, Cardinal Stefan Wyszyński.

 In the Soviet Union, changes were initiated by the new leader of the communist party, Nikita Khrushchev.
 The collective leadership concept, promoted first in the Soviet Union, made its way to other communist countries, including Poland.
 It meant, among other things, giving top party and state functions to different officials.

 The Second Congress of the PZPR deliberated from 10 to 17 March 1954 in Warsaw.
 Bierut's party chief's title was changed from general secretary to first secretary.
-Because of the separation of functions requirement, Bierut remained only a party secretary and Cyrankiewicz returned to the post of prime minister.
-The Six-Year Plan was modified and some of the heavy industrial investment resources were shifted toward production of consumer articles.
+Because of the separation of functions requirement, Bierut remained only a party secretary and Józef Cyrankiewicz returned to the post of prime minister.
+The Six-Year Plan was modified and some of the heavy industrial investment resources were shifted toward the production of consumer articles.

 When Khrushchev, a guest at the congress, inquired about the reasons for the continuing imprisonment of Gomułka, Bierut professed his own ignorance on that issue.